When I started my processing career, I started with a captive processor who had a lackluster compensation plan and not much else. In this article I...

 One question I get from a lot of agents in the credit card processing industry is, “How can I sell merchant services on a part time basis?”
-When I started as a sales agent, I started full time with a processor that did not pay well and I very quickly ran through my savings.
-I got an evening job in order to bring home some money for about 6 months before I was able to go full time again, so I know what it is like to work this business part time.
+When I started as a sales agent, I started full time with a processor who did not pay well.
+I very quickly ran through my savings.
+I got an evening job in order to bring home some money for about six months before I was able to go full time again, so I know what part time work is like in this business.
 Here are a few tips:

 1. You can do this business full time or part time but not some of the time.
 If you want to build your business, you will need to work on it consistently and continuously.
-Decide ahead of time how much time you can afford to dedicate to your business, what level of service you can provide to your clients and then do that consistently.
-Don’t do this business for 3 or 4 weeks then take a month off and do it for 2 months and then take 2 months off, etc. Your clients will get upset, your sales pipeline will stay empty and your residual will never build.
+Predetermine how much time you can afford to dedicate to your business and what level of service you can provide to your clients.
+Then do that consistently.
+Don’t do this business for three or four weeks, then take a month off or do it for two months, then take two months off, etc. Your clients will get upset; your sales pipeline will stay empty; and your residual will never build.

 2. Accept the fact that you will need the processor to provide most of the service.
-Don’t tell your customers that you will always be available because you wont be.
-Have a voicemail that provides the contact number to tech support and if a customer contacts you, you might need to call tech support and have them call the customer to handle the problem.
-If y0u only have 10 or 20 hours per week to sell, you might need the processor to do the installation / reprogram and training over the phone so you can spend all of your time selling.
+Don’t tell your customers you will always be available because you wont be.
+Have a voicemail that provides the contact number to tech support.
+If a customer contacts you, you might need to call tech support and have them call the customer to handle the problem.
+If you only have ten or twenty hours per week to sell, you might need the processor to do the installation / reprogram and training over the phone.
+Then you can spend all of your time selling.

-3. Get a job not a career, keep the main thing the main thing.
+3. Get a job, not a career.
+Keep the main thing the main thing.
 Before I started selling credit card processing services, I was making $70,000+ per year as a successful sales manager.
-However, after I started selling in this business and had to get a part time job, I got an hourly, evening job paying $12.00 per hour plus commission.
-It was a dead end job and that is exactly what I wanted.
-It was really embaracing telling my friends and business connections about the job because it was a huge step down from the type of job I could get.
+However, after I started selling in this business and had to get a part time job, I got an hourly evening job paying $12.00 per hour plus commission.
+It was a dead end job, and that is exactly what I wanted.
+Telling my friends and business connections about the job was really embarrassing because it was a huge step down from the type of job I could get.
 Many of my contacts said, “Come work for me if you need money!”
-But, they didn’t want me to clock in and clock out remaining focused on my business, they wanted my focus, strategic planning and emotional energy, all of which were not for sale and were reserved for my business.
+But they didn’t want me to clock in and clock out while remaining focused on my business.
+They wanted my focus, strategic planning, and emotional energy, all of which were not for sale but were reserved for my business.